MelodyJIN-Y/Liveability-of-Melbourne/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a group project for COMP90024 Cluster and Cloud Computing (2022 Semester 1), The University of Melbourne.
+This is a group project for COMP90024 Cluster and Cloud Computing (Semester 1， 2022), The University of Melbourne.

 YouTube videos: https://www.youtube.com/playlist?list=PLhue6Y7TCUD3a12XNekhmNJNRnn6a2gsQ